What is Sexual Harassment in the Workplace?

+What is considered sexual harassment at work?
 Sexual harassment means unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 In addition, offensive remarks about a person’s sex are considered sexual harassment.
-In New York, the New York State Human Rights Law and the New York City Human Rights Law protect workers from sexual harassment in the workplace.

 What Sexual Harassment Looks Like

 Not all victims of sexual harassment are women, and not all harassers are men.
 Both men and women can be the targets of sexual harassment or a hostile work environment, and both men and women can harass people.